The fund has two aims:

 Investment policy and strategy

-Use of derivatives: The fund is typically invested directly in assets, but derivatives may be used to invest indirectly.
-Derivatives may also be used to reduce risks and costs and to manage the impact of changes in currency exchange rates on the fund’s investments.
+Use of derivatives: Derivatives may also be used to manage risks, reduce costs and to manage the impact of changes in currency exchange rates on the fund’s investments.

 Convertibles: Bonds issued by companies that usually pay a set rate of interest and which can be exchanged for predetermined amounts of company shares.